-- Revisit your Starter Ideas from earlier, especially those you have prioritised. - idea, (whether it's a product, process, or experience innovation).
+- Revisit your Starter Ideas from earlier, especially those you have prioritised. - Identify and list the key components of your innovation idea, (whether it's a product, process, or experience innovation).
 Think about the different stages of the Visitor/Stakeholder Journey core features, functionalities, and unique aspects of your innovation. - Draw a 'visual blueprint' of your innovation idea, using words and drawings to represent the key components identified earlier. - It should be a clear and concise representation of how your innovation will function or be implemented.